nickthorpe71/a-training-notebook-II-server/API_Documentation.md

-# a training notebooke API documentation
+# A Training Notebook API documentation

 After deploying an instance of this API use this documentation to access it